By Mike Mitchell

 Empty stadiums with no fans in attendance.
 Regular testing for all athletes.
 All sports teams quarantined for the duration of their entire season—the players and coaches shuttling between team locations and their respective stadiums.

 During NFL Draft coverage, ESPN’s Adam Schefter discussed the importance of having a backup quarterback.
 On the surface, that’s not groundbreaking insight, but the reason that he stated that was because of the reality of players getting the coronavirus during a season.
-This is the new reality we live in.

 Sports leagues have to wait for cities to re-open for business.
 Florida and other locations like Arizona may be creating a pathway towards games happening again.
 Arizona Gov. Doug Ducey said his state would be willing to host all 30 MLB teams if conditions allow for it.